orstavik/JoiEvents/docs/1c_EventTarget/10_Pattern_UnstoppableEventListeners.md

 An alternative practice is to by convention do:
 1. never call `stopPropagation()` on events in the capture phase, unless you also intend and do call `preventDefault()`.
 2. never call `stopPropagation()` on an event inside a shadowRoot.
 This will cause strange behavior.
+3. If default actions are to be added by web components, stopPropagation() anywhere will also mean preventDefault().

 ## Implementation